Free Preventive Maintenance Checklist + Learn to Make Your Own

 Steps to complete each PM work order should be clearly defined in each checklist.
 Just like standard operating procedures, it is important to use consistent language that is easy to understand.

-Characteristics of a good PM checklist
+Characteristics of a great PM checklist

 Steps must be communicated clearly and concisely